nodejs/node/doc/contributing/distribution.md

 ## Inclusion

-Node.js includes some external projects that the Node.js team does not maintain.
+The Node.js distribution includes some external projects that the Node.js project does not maintain.
 The fact of a project's inclusion should not imply anything about the project relative to its competitors; in some cases, a project was added when it had no competitors.
 While the Node.js project supports and encourages competition in the